nairobilug/nairobilug.or.ke/content/meetup-august-2026-nailug-goes-online.md

 # Community updates

+Benson Muite invites you to the [29th XMPP Summit](https://xmpp.org/2026/05/xmpp-summit-29/) that is take place fully online.
+It will be held from the 4th to the 5th of September 2026.
+The event will run from 13:00 - 16:00 UTC.
+If you are interested in the development of XMPP technologies, show up and discuss all things XMPP remotely!

-Benson Muite shares invites you to an Online Software Carpentry workshop.
+Benson Muite invites you to an Online Software Carpentry workshop.
 It is scheduled for the 7th and the 8th Of September 2026 from 9 Am to 5 Pm SAST (UTC+2).
 It is online and it won't be recorded.
 Seats are limited therefore do register early.
 For more information, check out his [email on the mailing list